dotty-staging/FingerTree/README.md

 FingerTree is (C)opyright 2011&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/FingerTree/raw/main/LICENSE) v2.1+ and comes with absolutely no warranties.
-To contact the author, send an e-mail to `contact at sciss.de`
+To contact the author, send an e-mail to `contact at sciss.de`.

 The current implementation is a rewrite of previous versions.
 It tries to combine the advantages of the finger tree found in Scalaz (mainly the ability to have reducers / measures) and of the finger tree implementation by